Two neural networks locked in a game that conjures photorealistic images from pure noise. The idea that launched a thousand deepfakes.

 The generator's worst failure mode: it finds one thing that fools the discriminator and repeats it forever.
 If the real data has many modes (faces with glasses, without glasses, smiling, frowning), the generator might only learn to produce one type of face.
 This is mode collapse.

 Why does it happen?
 The generator optimizes to fool D, not to cover all modes.
 If one particular output consistently gets high D scores, G concentrates there.
-D eventually catches on, but G just jumps to a new single mode.
+D eventually catches on, but G just jumps to a new single mode — creating a cycle called mode hopping.

 Teal clusters = real data modes.
 Orange dots = generator outputs.
 In healthy training, orange covers all clusters.
 In collapse, it concentrates on one.